pravega/pravega/documentation/src/docs/basic-reader-and-writer.md

 attempts to retry a request before giving up and associated exponential back-off settings.
-Pravega takes care to retry requests in the presence of connection failures or Pravega component outages, which may temporarily prevent a request from succeeding, so application logic doesn't need to be complicated with dealing with intermittent cluster failures.
+Pravega takes care to retry requests in the presence of connection failures or Pravega component outages, which may temporarily prevent a request from succeeding, so application logic doesn't need to be complicated by dealing with intermittent cluster failures.
 In the sample application, `EventWriterConfig` was considered as the default settings.

 `EventStreamWriter` provides a `writeEvent()` operation that writes the given non-null Event object to